 SVR mortgages tend to be expensive as average rates are usually higher than those of fixed-rate mortgages.
-Plus, they can be risky because the lender might move their rates.

 With a discount mortgage, you will be charged the lender’s standard variable rate (SVR) minus a fixed percentage.
 For example, if your lender’s standard variable rate is 5% and they offer a 2% discount, you’d pay 3%.

 The discount usually applies for a fixed length of time which is generally two to five years.

 These mortgages can be some of the cheapest around but bear in mind that the rate can go up and down when the SVR does.